ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/dataset_examples.rst

 ``e_fuel_production`` which takes electricity as input and produces natural gas.
 Another retrofit technology is the ``carbon_capture`` technology which can be added to the CHP plant to capture the carbon emissions.
-It requires electricity as input and produces carbon which is then stored permanents with another added
+It requires electricity as input and produces carbon which is then stored permanently with another added
 technology: ``carbon_storage``.

 Since the retrofit technology can only be added to a specific conversion